jdwillard19/MTL_lakes/README.md

-Meta Transfer Learning application for water temperature prediction of unmonitored lakes
+Meta Transfer Learning application for water temperature prediction of unmonitored lakes.

 ==============================

+This code uses data from 2233 total lakes in the Midwestern United States to demonstrate a method for predicting water temperature at depth in situations where no temperature data is available.
+Method descriptions can be found in "<preprint link here>"